muratk5n/thirdwave/en/README.md

 ---

-Al Monitor: "Pro-Sadr protesters storm parliament..
-Sadr's bloc won 73 seats in Iraq's October 2021 election, making it the largest faction in the 329-seat parliament.
+Al Monitor: "Pro-Sadr protesters storm [the Iraqi] parliament..
+Sadr's bloc won 73 seats in..
+2021 election, making it the largest faction in the 329-seat parliament.
 But since the vote, talks to form a new government have stalled.
 The oil-rich country remains mired in a political and a socioeconomic crisis, despite elevated global oil prices"

 ---